Degrees Offered

 Transfer credits will not be used in calculating a student’s GPA.
 This includes affiliate study abroad programs (approved non-Wake Forest programs).
 However, work from other institutions accepted in transfer will be recorded on the transcript.
 Graduation distinctions will be based solely on the Wake Forest GPA.

-A student graduates under the requirements of the bulletin of the year in which he or she enters.
+A student graduates under the requirements of the bulletin of the year in which the student enters.
 However, when a student declares a major or a minor, the requirements for the major or minor that are in effect at the time of declaration will apply.
 Such requirements might not be congruent with those stated in a given bulletin.
 Newly admitted majors to the School of Business, will be assigned a catalog year that will reflect their first full academic year as a major in the School.
-If coursework is not completed within 6 years of entrance, the student must fulfill the requirements for the class in which he or she graduates.
+If coursework is not completed within 6 years of entrance, the student must fulfill the requirements for the class in which the student graduates.

 The University issues degrees in August, December, and May.
 All requirements must be completed and certified before a student will be issued a degree and/or can participate in the commencement exercises.
 However, students may petition for permission to participate in the commencement exercises if all three of the following conditions are met: